Oil Painting Brushes

 Round - round brush shaped like a bullet which comes to a blunt point.

-For more information about brushes and brush shapes and the different filaments available for oil painting have a look on the Rosemary and Co website, our thanks to them for the use of the images.
+For more information about brushes and brush shapes and the different filaments available for oil painting have a look around the net, lots of website with a wide assortment.

 Besides using bristle brushes for oils, you can use Sable, Sable synthetic mix or synthetic.